Creating a Distributed Application

 Python), strings and various scalar and vector numeric types, serialization is already built in.
 For more details on concrete examples of how to extend the data serialization support to additional user-defined classes, see the separate page on serialization.

 Building a distributed application works in the same way as for a non-distributed one.
-See Dynamic Flow Control for Complex Workflows
+See Building and running your Application

 Running an application in a distributed setting requires launching the application binary on all nodes involved in the distributed application.
 A single node must be selected to act as the application driver.
 This is achieved by using the